coder/coder/docs/templates/resource-metadata.md

 }
 ```

-## Hiding resources in the UI
+## Hiding resources in the dashboard

-Some resources don't need to be exposed in the UI.
-This helps keep the
+Some resources don't need to be exposed in the dashboard's UI.
+This
-workspace view clean for developers.
-To hide a resource, use the
+helps keep the workspace view clean for developers.
+To hide a
-`hide` attribute:
+resource, use the `hide` attribute:

 ```hcl
 resource "coder_metadata" "hide_serviceaccount" {